Jabberwocky42/Jabberwocky42.github.io/index.md

 ## Welcome to GitHub Pages

+Examples of **Markdown** for CS250 Module 4, step 3
+**Bold**
+*Italics*
+_**Bold and italics**_

+* An
+* Unordered
+  * List

+1. An
+1. Ordered
+  1. List

+Block Quotes
+exerpt from the Jabberwocky, by Lewis Carroll

+> Twas brillig and the slithy toves
+> Did gyre and gimble in the wave
+> All mimsy were the borogroves
+> And the mome raths outgrabe.

+Task Lists
+- [x] Get a good grade on module 1 and quiz 1
+- [x] Get a good grade on module 2 and quiz 2
+- [x] Get a good grade on module 3 and quiz 3
+- [ ] Get a good grade on module 4 and quiz 4

 You can use the [editor on GitHub](https://github.com/Jabberwocky42/Jabberwocky42.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.